+Aerodynamic improvement

-environmental performances, and support increasing resilience, capacity, accessibility waste valorisation, as well as reducing track damage.
-Aerodynamic improvement This field is almost mature in VHSDT but still need a lot of improvement in Regional and intercity trains.
-The roof of the train is usually hosting the traction, HVAC equipment but due to cultural habit, the aerodynamic (air drag) is not optimised because maintenance teams wish a direct access to roof components Entering into a new period where energy and CO2 emissions are key needs to bring new aerodynamic parts (hoods) to be implemented on the roof of such trains.
+This field is almost mature in VHSDT but still need a lot of improvement in Regional and intercity trains.
+The roof of the train is usually hosting the traction, HVAC equipment but due to cultural habit, the aerodynamic (air drag) is not optimised because maintenance teams wish a direct access to roof components

+Entering into a new period where energy and CO2 emissions are key needs to bring new aerodynamic parts (hoods) to be implemented on the roof of such trains.
 It's not only a technical problem but a cultural and normative debate.
-Indeed, bringing these hoods on the train need the Operator's/maintenance team's approval and the safety aspect (elimination of the risk of a hood flying off while driving) must be agreed at European level and international Table 17 - Systems improvement including electro-mechanics norms.
+Indeed, bringing these hoods on the train need the Operator's/maintenance team's approval and the safety aspect (elimination of the risk of a hood flying off while driving) must be agreed at European level and international norms.

-Table 17 - Systems improvement including electro-mechanical components for low consumption, low emissions, low noise, low vibrations levels
+Table 16 - Systems improvement including electro-mechanical components for low consumption, low emissions, low noise, low vibrations levels

-State of the art especially from Shift2Rail results Further innovation needed and covered by this FA Air quality on board trains Since the beginning of the Covid19 pandemic, many suppliers have proposed materials offering new functionalities claiming to be bactericidal, germicidal, fungicidal or even viricidal.
+Air quality on board trains

+Since the beginning of the Covid19 pandemic, many suppliers have proposed materials offering new functionalities claiming to be bactericidal, germicidal, fungicidal or even viricidal.
 However, the efficiencies claimed by these materials are not comparable or verifiable directly on Rolling Stock because the standards and testing protocols used are not adapted to RS applications or operating constraints.

 Measurements of air quality on board trains, in tunnels and underground or covered stations have been developed last years over the world, related the to the growing concern of the population to live in healthy environment.
 They show that efficient solutions, technically and economically, have to be found to improve the air quality.
 All that was not addressed in Shift2Rail.

-Technologies and methodologies ensuring a reduced health risk for rail passengers and staff Air-distribution and air-flow management concepts for a more effective removal of contaminants from the passenger compartment while maintaining the thermal comfort Air-filtration and disinfection systems for an enhanced air cleaning in the HVAC system Enhanced surface materials for reduced virus/bacteria lifetime Passenger flow management to reduce contaminations' risks Standardized measurement protocol to assess the efficiency of technologies to improve air quality on board, in stations and tunnels Measurement and live visualization of air quality parameters to enhance passenger trust
+- Technologies and methodologies ensuring a reduced health risk for rail passengers and staff - Air-distribution and air-flow management concepts for a more effective removal of contaminants from the passenger compartment while maintaining the thermal comfort - Air-filtration and disinfection systems for an enhanced air cleaning in the HVAC system - Enhanced surface materials for reduced virus/bacteria lifetime - Passenger flow management to reduce contaminations' risks - Standardized measurement protocol to assess the efficiency of technologies to improve air quality on board, in stations and tunnels - Measurement and live visualization of air quality parameters to enhance passenger trust